 To complement core research activities, CCAFS is helping enhance capacity among different stakeholder groups to overcome the additional threats posed by a changing climate to achieving food security, enhancing livelihoods and improving environmental management.
 Read more.

-Gender & Social Equity strategy
+Gender & Social Inclusion strategy

 CCAFS aims to strengthen its development impact through the integration of gender issues into research, to ensure that rural women benefit from its contribution to poverty reduction, enhanced environmental resilience, improved food security, human health and nutrition.
 Read more.